© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 West Orchard Manor House is a scheduled monument protected by Cadw under reference GM083.
 View the official record →

-West Orchard Manor House is a medieval domestic building located in Wales and registered with Cadw under the scheduled ancient monument reference GM083.
+West Orchard Manor House is a medieval domestic dwelling located in Wales and designated as a Scheduled Ancient Monument under Cadw reference GM083.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM083.

 West Orchard Manor House dates from the medieval period, and is classified as a manor.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 West Orchard Manor House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM083.